Dimmer: Self-Adaptive Network-Wide Flooding with Reinforcement Learning: An Overview of Dimmer

-We introduce Dimmer, a self-adaptive synchronous-transmissions (ST) protocol for all-to-all communication.
-Dimmer provides adaptivity: it detects changes to the wireless medium, e.g., interference, and reacts by updating its retransmission strategy to counteract losses.
-Dimmer also dynamically deactivates superfluous concurrent transmitters to save energy, and thus adapts to its topology over time.
-More importantly, Dimmer is self-adaptive: through deep reinforcement learning and without expert supervision, Dimmer learns by itself how to be adaptive.
+We introduce Dimmer, a self-adaptive synchronous-transmissions (ST) protocol.
+Dimmer provides self-adaptivity: through deep reinforcement learning and without expert supervision, Dimmer learns by itself how to detect changes to the wireless medium, and reacts by updating its retransmission strategy to counteract losses or save energy.